Condominium Glossary of Definitions and Terms

-The property manager handles the day-today running of the condominium, such as hiring of staff, maintenance and repairs.
+The property manager handles the day-to-day running of the condominium, such as the hiring of staff, maintenance, and repairs.

-The property manager is under contract to the condominium corporation.
+The property manager is under contract with the condominium corporation.

 The board of directors, with the help of volunteers, will assume responsibility for the day-to-day management in these cases